The history of KDMS

-The society is named for Katharine Dexter McCormick, who was one of the most generous individual benefactors in MIT’s history, and her largest gift came as a bequest.
+The society is named for Katharine Dexter McCormick, who was one of the most generous individual benefactors in MIT’s history.
+Her largest gift came as a bequest.

 “Since my graduation in 1904,” she wrote in her will, “I have wished to express my gratitude to the Institute for its advanced policy of scientific education for women.
 This policy gave me the opportunity to obtain the scientific training which has been of inestimable value to me through my life.”